robivictor/ussd-framework/docs/tutorial.md

 * Redis store's address.
 Uses [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) under the hood.
 * Dictionary of `UssdScreen`s.

 The switch statement is used to setup the session based on the type of request.
 Since most clients will use this boilerplate there is a helper method to clean things up.
-However, if you want to perform some logical steps before initializing a session you might have to modify the `Initiation` case appropriately.
+However, if you want to perform some logical steps before initializing a session you will have to modify the `Initiation` case appropriately.

-`Controllers\DefaultController` should now look like this:
+`Controllers\DefaultController.cs` should now look like this:

 ```c#
 using System.Threading.Tasks;